Talk to your landlord or agent about any concerns you may have.

 Problems paying rent

-Your landlord doesn’t have to do anything to help you at this time.
-However, many landlords are concerned about their tenants and will try to help.
+Your landlord doesn’t have to do anything to help you if you are struggling to pay rent.
+But, many landlords will try to help tenants.
 You could ask the landlord to

 - reduce your rent for a period of time

 - use your deposit to cover a month’s rent and allow you to build this up again when you’re back on your feet

 - postpone rent payments until a point in the future when you’ll be able to repay what you owe

 - allow you to offset rent payments against work that needs done in the property.